Podfather awarded UK Government G-Cloud 5 framework agreement

 By automating paper-based processes and giving a real-time view of job progress, the Podfather system drives efficiencies through an organisation.
 Ultimately this can improve cash flow and customer service levels, whilst helping reduce the administrative costs and burdens of inefficient paper-based systems.

 Colin McCreadie, Business Development Director of Podfather said, “Being on G-Cloud means that we can offer our service and value proposition to a huge number of public sector and charity organisations, without the need for those organisations having to conduct lengthy and often expensive procurement exercises.
 Podfather is committed to supporting G-Cloud as we believe it’s a great way for the government to do business and we predict that business through G-Cloud will grow dramatically in the next 12 months as more suppliers and new services are added to the framework.”

-The G-Cloud Programme is a cross government initiative, originally led by Andy Nelson (Ministry of Justice) supported by Denise McDonagh (Home Office) under the direction of the Chief Information Officer Delivery Board as part of the Government ICT Strategy.
+The G-Cloud Programme is a cross-government initiative, originally led by Andy Nelson (Ministry of Justice) and supported by Denise McDonagh (Home Office) under the direction of the Chief Information Officer Delivery Board as part of the Government ICT Strategy.
 The responsibility for G-Cloud has now been successfully passed to the Government Digital Service (GDS).
 For more information, please visit http://govstore.service.gov.uk/cloudstore/